JimGora/Alzheimer/README.md

 ## Repository Structure

 - `data/`: Contains the training, validation and testing data sets.
-- `notebooks/`: Jupyter notebooks with additional analysis and visualizations.
+- `notebooks/`: Python scripts for model manipulation and visualizations.
 - `src/`: Project source code, including the training and evaluation script.
 - `saved_models/`: Directory to store the trained models.
 - `requirements.txt`: List of necessary dependencies and versions.